LinkFive/flutter-purchases-sdk/packages/linkfive_purchases_provider/README.md

 or [LinkFive Provider Example Documentation](https://www.linkfive.io/docs/flutter/provider-example/)

-All you need to do:
+## Register the Provider

 Register the Provider with our API key and you're all set to use it.

 ```dart
 MultiProvider(
   providers: [